Translate

 2. A generic medicine’s inactive ingredients, name, appearance and packaging can be different.
 Different trade laws will influence how this works in different countries. e.g. trademark laws in the US do not allow a generic drug to look exactly like other drugs already on the market.

 3. Even though they contain the same reference drug, generic medicines still need to go through an approval process.
 This is an important point as the less scrupulous online sites selling generic drugs may not have the same levels of approval rigour.
+See my warning below.

 WARNING!

-Fraudulent online pharmacies may attempt to sell an illegal generic version of medications.
+Note: Fraudulent online pharmacies may attempt to sell an illegal generic version of medications.
 These medications may be counterfeit and potentially unsafe.
 If you purchase medications online, be sure you are buying from a reputable and valid online pharmacy.
 Ask your healthcare provider for advice if you are unsure about the online purchase of any medication.

 What are the generic somatostatin analogues for Octreotide?

-• Ratiopharm.
+- Ratiopharm.
 Ratiopharm is a German pharmaceutical company that is Europe’s leading generics brand (parent company is TEVA above).
 It has a long-acting octreotide branded as “Octreo-ratiopharm®“.
 Appears to be in use in various EU countries including Germany and Finland according to patient feedback.
 Read more here.

-• Bynfezia Pen.
+- Bynfezia Pen.
 Manufactured by Sun Pharmaceutical Industries Ltd, India for use in USA.
 This is octreotide acetate branded as Bynfezia Pen.
 It is not a replacement for Sandostatin LAR, it’s for daily/rescue use only.
 Read more here.

-• Pharmaxo.
+- Pharmaxo.
 Details to follow

 What are the generic somatostatin analogues for Lanreotide?

 Lanreotide is a much newer drug and so it takes time for the pharma industry to be able to legally produce generics.
-Europe took the lead in rolling them out but see USA below.
+Europe took the lead in rolling them out but see the USA version below.

-August 2022.
-Advanz Pharma confirmed to me:
+Advanz Pharma have confirmed to me:

 Mytolac is the brand name in Germany and Netherlands.